madlyticalmaddlyzer/ashlynnmaddox-portfolio/README.md

 ## 🛠️ What I Built

-To simulate a real-world analytics scenario similar to how a company like Amazon might investigate and reduce logistics inefficiencies.
+To simulate a real-world analytics scenario similar to how a company like Amazon might investigate and reduce logistics inefficiencies (basically costly disruptions in the warehouses in the name of operations).
 I designed a data-driven pipeline that starts with a Snowflake data warehouse and ends with an interactive dashboard built in Streamlit.

 ### 🔗 Data Architecture
 I created a SQL-based data warehouse centered around a jam_data table, and connected it with multiple supporting tables, including: